The hottest thing – if you believe The New York Times – is real-time event based shows like Sunday night’s Golden Globes.

 - Conduct a Millennial makeover.
 Generational listeners 30 and under are available to you for the taking if you know what they want.
 And as a USC professor who developed courses in generational media, I’m going to share the latest with you.

-I’m putting ample time aside for questions and hitchhiking on good ideas.
+I’m putting lots of time aside this year for questions and one-on-one interaction.

 This event will not be available by stream or video – only live and in person.

 I can’t wait to share my enthusiasm and knowledge with you in person.

 Inquire about sponsorships – Send your best clients to the Philly conference.
 Ask them?
 They’d love to go.